apvidul/EHR-Processing-Tutorial/README.md

 &nbsp;

-## Accessing a Jupyter Notebook on O2 server from your local machine
+## Accessing Jupyter Notebook on O2 from your local machine

 Follow the steps below to set up and access a Jupyter Notebook running on the o2 server from your local machine.